spencer-owens/catch-a-case/docs/new-project-setup.md

    - Establish theming foundations (colors, typography, animations) to be incorporated into UI development.

 15. @codebase-best-practices.md
-   - Outline folder structure, file naming conventions, and Next.js App Router practices.
+   - Outline folder structure, file naming conventions, and Vite + React best practices.

 16. ./checklists/
    - Outline the different phases of the project, and the different tasks and features we'll need to complete in order to complete our goal.
 Each feature (or group of features) should have its own phase document.